weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-3-monitor-prometheus-monitoring.md

 <h2 id="running-queries-with-the-prometheus-query-language">Running Queries with the Prometheus Query Language</h2>

-You can also build your own queries using the Prometheus Query Language builder.
-For example you can view metrics by Nodes, Kubernetes or Weave Net.
+Custom queries can be built with the Prometheus Query Language builder.
+For example detailed metrics can be viewed by Node, by orchestrator such as Kubernetes or you can view metrics about your Weave Net container network.

 For more information on using the Prometheus Query Language, see [Prometheus Query Examples](https://prometheus.io/docs/querying/examples/)

-As an example select `IP address space exhaustion in %` and press the Execute button, where you should see the following:

 <h2 id="monitor-the-network-with-weave-cortex-part-of-weave-cloud">Monitor the network with Weave Cortex, part of Weave Cloud</h2>

 Weave Net supports Prometheus monitoring, so you can monitor your Weave Net network in Weave Cloud.

-Simply go to the Cortex page in Weave Cloud and you'll see network specific metrics, such as IP address exhaustion.
+Go to the Cortex page in Weave Cloud to view network specific metrics, such as:

+* IP address space exhaustion in %
+* Number of local DNS entries per each host
+* Connection termination rate per second
+* Number of blocked connections per transport-layer protocol
+* Frequent protocol-dport combinations of blocked connections such as IP address exhaustion

+For more information on Weave Net metrics see, <a href="https://www.weave.works/docs/net/latest/metrics/"> "Monitoring with Prometheus" </a>

 <h2 id="tear-down">Tear Down</h2>